Herbert Eaton, 3rd Baron Cheylesmore: First World War and after

 Of Cheylesmore it was said "He is never happier than when the boys have their week at Bisley, and he can devote a portion of his well-earned holidays to teaching the young idea to shoot.
 Loves rifle shooting as much as marksmen like him – which is indeed saying a very great deal.
 Has done more to advance the "nation of marksmen" ideal than any other nobleman in the country".

 During World War I he presided over several courts-martial including that which condemned the spy Carl Hans Lody to death and that of Captain Bowen-Colthurst for the murders of Thomas Dickson, Patrick McIntyre and Francis Sheehy-Skeffington.

 Cheylesmore was honoured Knight Grand Cross of the Order of the British Empire in June 1925.
 He died a month later aged 77, in a motor accident, the first peer to suffer such a fate in Britain.
-He was buried in Highgate Cemetery in a grade 2 listed mausoleum designed by the American firm of architects, Carrère and Hastings.
+He was buried in Highgate Cemetery in a Grade II listed mausoleum designed by the American firm of architects, Carrère and Hastings.
 The family was desolated and the great ballroom, known as the Pillar Hall at Coopers Hill, which was being built for the coming of age of their heir, was left unfinished.
 He is commemorated by a monument by Sir Edwin Lutyens in Victoria Embankment Gardens, London.
 The Cheylesmore Range at Bisley named after him was opened for the 1948 Summer Olympics.